kose-y/HaploADMIXTURE-resources/README.md

 - launch Julia with `--project=<path-to-this directory>` or activate the environment with `using Pkg; Pkg.activate(normpath("<path-to-this directory>"))`,
 - then run `using Pkg; Pkg.instantiate()`.

+_Please note that the name of the SKFR package has changed from SKFR to SparseKmeansFeatureRanking._

 Each real data directory (TGP, HGDP, HO) contains the following:
 - `filter_[].jl`: filtering the original datasets using SKFR.